 We believe that a significant number of firms that have implemented explicit opt-ins (perhaps on the advice of their web developer quoting for the functionality?) saw opt-ins as relatively costless (‘better safe than sorry’) and neither fully understood what they were giving up nor what the alternative was (making sure no personally identifiable user information gets written to your analytics).

 Lastly, as you might expect, we don’t think it is necessary or sensible to anonymise IP addresses for firms using standard GA although in some places you’ll read that maybe you should (there are however other steps we think you should take to make sure your GA data is clean).

 But what if you have ‘modified GA’ data that actually identifies people?

 An example might be where a page effectively embeds the name of a user in a url.
 Say you’ve sent out campaign tagged urls where you logged customer id details (stored in your own database, but corresponding to a named individual) in the parameters of the url which as a result would then be written to GA’s campaign data and stored in GA:

-Then possibly you had better start looking at the GDPR requirements.
+By doing this you have now a problem with GA’s Ts & Cs and in addition you probably had better start looking at GDPR requirements.
 And you might want to consider deleting user level data sooner than the default of 26 months depending on how you actually use this data.

-We’re not lawyers we’re analytics people – however you may well be a lawyer – let us know if you have a different interpretation of any of the above and we’ll happily quote you on it right here.
+We’re not lawyers we’re analytics people – however if you’re a lawyer with a sub-speciality of data privacy – let us know if you have a different interpretation of any of the above and we’ll happily quote you on it right here.